gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.Prop.md

 > `optional` **category**: `string`

-- The category of the property
+- The category of the property.

 ***